Killing of Faith Hedgepeth: Criticism of seal

 The following month, Chelsea Dulaney, a reporter who had originally covered the case at the Tar Heel, wrote an article on the Atavist platform taking a skeptical look at the sealing of the case.
 She speculated that the seal's real purpose was to conceal early missteps by the Chapel Hill police, who might also not have been competent enough to handle the investigation by themselves.
 The town's court filings, she noted, revealed that after the first two months of the investigation no new search warrants had been sought.
 "We have to ask, how hot is it?" asked one of the lawyers representing the media.

 Dulaney talked to the residents of the apartments at Hawthorne at the View who lived near Hedgepeth and Rosario.
 They told her that during the preceding summer, they strongly suspected the domestic violence later reported between Rosario and Jones; they thought the police presence on the day the body was found was related to that until they learned otherwise.

 Two of the neighbors told Dulaney that while the police sealed off the four-unit block where Hedgepeth and Rosario lived with crime scene tape, they only searched the women's apartment and not any of the others in it.
 Nor did they search the woods behind the apartments, and they only returned later to search one other apartment in the complex.
 They did not seem to canvass the area either, never knocking on doors and asking residents what they might have seen.
 The police also left Hedgepeth's car unsecured while they searched the apartments.

-When the State Bureau of Investigation officers began investigating the case late in 2013, they also interviewed residents of Hawthorne at the View.
+When North Carolina State Bureau of Investigation officers began investigating the case late in 2013, they also interviewed residents of Hawthorne at the View.
 One resident who spoke to Dulaney said it was clear to her that the SBI investigators were better trained than their Chapel Hill counterparts had been.
 The agent who interviewed her asked questions that elicited more useful information from her, she recalled.

 In downtown Chapel Hill, Dulaney talked to the owner of a towing service who had the contract for the Thrill's parking lot.
 He had set up a system of security cameras to monitor activity in the club's parking lot that might have possibly recorded anything that happened outside of the club involving Hedgepeth and Rosario while they were there that morning, or after they left.
 The police did not ask to see it until shortly before Dulaney wrote the article, almost 19 months after the crime.
 By that time, he told her, any footage from that night had been long since recorded over.